Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Frank-Wolfe for Dominant Set Clustering

 \begin{lem} For $\bx_{t+1} = (1+\gamma_t)\bx_t - \gamma_t\bv_t$, lines 22 and 23 in Algorithm \ref{alg:fw:v4} satisfy

 \end{lem}

-Algorithm \ref{alg:fw:v4} (AFW) is actually equivalent to the infection and immunization dynamics (InImDyn) with the pure strategy selection function, introduced in \cite{bulo2011} as an alternative to replicator dynamics.
+Algorithm \ref{alg:fw:v4} (AFW) is actually equivalent to the \emph{infection and immunization dynamics} (InImDyn) with the pure strategy selection function, introduced in \cite{bulo2011} as an alternative to replicator dynamics.
 However, InImDyn is derived from the perspective of evolutionary game theory as opposed to Frank-Wolfe.
-Thus, our framework provides a different way to analyze this method and also study its convergence rate.
+Thus, our framework provides a way to connect replicator dynamics and InImDyn in a principled way.
+Moreover, it allows us to further analyze this method and study its convergence rate.